Country singer Gretchen Wilson arrested after disturbance on flight, police say

 “While interviewing the accused on the jetway, she [Wilson] became belligerent toward the troopers and caused a disturbance,” the police report stated.

-Police did not provide details on the alleged “disturbance” on the plane or why Wilson was belligerent.
+Police have not publicly provided details about the “disturbance” on the plane or why Wilson was belligerent.

-Wilson, from Lebanon, Tenn., rose to fame with her 2004 Grammy-winning country song, “Redneck Woman.”
+Wilson, who lives in Lebanon, Tenn., rose to fame with her 2004 Grammy-winning country song, “Redneck Woman.”
 Her other hits include “All Jacked Up” and “One of the Boys.”
 She’s had 13 singles on Billboard’s country chart, five of which reached the Top Ten.

+This isn’t the first time the singer got entangled in an ordeal on a plane.
+Wilson received an in-flight citation in October 2007 when she cursed out the American Airlines flight attendants for asking her to put her dog back into a traveling case, according to TMZ.

-The singer is scheduled to begin her upcoming tour in September.
-She’s expected to perform on Labor Day at the Obetz Zucchinifest in Ohio, according to her website.
+The singer is scheduled to do a private performance Wednesday at Mohegan Sun casino, the report stated.
+Her upcoming tour is slated to begin in September, with a performance on Labor Day at the Obetz Zucchinifest in Ohio, according to her website.